Case12

 Note: Yellow fluorescent core of Case12 undergoes partial photoconversion to a dark state upon irradiation with blue light.
 It means that an apparent "bleaching" effect occurs at the beginning of time series imaging of cells expressing Case12 protein.
 Unlike the real bleaching, in the case of Case12, signal drops to the level of dynamic equilibrium between fluorescent and dark state of the chromophore, and then remains stable.

 Maximum dynamic range in HeLa cells: HeLa cells transfected with Case12 showed relatively weak green fluorescence, which was detected with a Leica microscope DM IRE2, confocal TCS-SP2, objective HCX-PL-APO-63x/1.40-0.60/OIL.
-Addition of 20 μM calcium ionophore A23187, allowing calcium to enter cells (2 mM Ca2+ in the medium), resulted in 5-6-fold increase in green fluorescence brightness.
-Subsequent addition of 20 mM EGTA removed Ca2+ and decreased the fluorescence signal close to baseline level, with the final contrast of 11-12 fold.
+Addition of 20 μM calcium ionophore A23187, allowing calcium to enter cells (2 mM Ca2+ in the medium), resultes in 5-6-fold increase in green fluorescence brightness.
+Subsequent addition of 20 mM EGTA removes Ca2+ and decreases the fluorescence signal close to baseline level, with the final contrast of 11-12-fold.

 Testing Case12 in living cells.

-Monitoring of Ca2+ changes under physiological conditions: Mammalian cells expressing Case12 displayed a nice high dynamic range response upon addition of ATP at a final concentration of 100 μM.
-This experiment clearly showed that Case12 fluorescence response to Ca2+ oscillations is fast and reversible.
-It also demonstrated that the sensor responds to changes in Ca2+ concentration in living cells in the nanomolar range.
+Monitoring of Ca2+ changes under physiological conditions: Mammalian cells expressing Case12 display a nice high dynamic range response upon addition of ATP at a final concentration of 100 μM.
+This experiment clearly showes that Case12 fluorescence response to Ca2+ oscillations is fast and reversible.
+It also demonstrates that the sensor responds to changes in Ca2+ concentration in living cells in the nanomolar range.

 Fluorescence changes of human melanoma-derived M21 cells expressing Case12 in response to 100 μM ATP.